badboy/rdb-rs/docs/RDB_File_Format.md

 * Finally, we encounter `FF`, which indicates the end of this zip map
 * Thus, this zip map represents the hash `{"MKD1G6" => "2", "YNNXK" => "F7TI"}`

-## Ziplist Encoding<a name="ziplist-encoding"></a>
+## Ziplist Encoding

 A Ziplist is a list that has been serialized to a string.
 In essence, the elements of the list are stored sequentially along with flags and offsets to allow efficient traversal of the list in both directions.

 To parse a ziplist, first a string is read from the stream using [String Encoding](#string-encoding).
-This string is the envelope of the ziplist.
 The contents of this string represent the ziplist.

 The structure of a ziplist within this string is as follows -